 - Do not tell a Minor “this is just between the two of us” or use similar language that encourages Minors to keep secrets from their Parent.

 If any action or failure to act with respect to a Minor seems like it may be inappropriate, do not do it; seek advice from the responsible higher authority.

 III.
 Criminal Background Checks

-The Program Director is responsible for ensuring that Program staff, paid or unpaid, including but not limited to faculty, staff, students, and volunteers who work directly with Minors have successfully completed a criminal background check in accordance with CSU Background Check Policy.
+The Program Director is responsible for ensuring that Program staff, paid or unpaid, including but not limited to faculty, staff, students, and volunteers over the age of 18 who work directly with Minors have successfully completed a criminal background check in accordance with CSU Background Check Policy.
 Background checks for these individuals should include checking the national sex offender registry and a motor vehicle check for those who will be transporting Minors.
-Background checks are required of all Program and Third-Party Program staff staying in University housing with Minors.
+Background checks are required of all Program and Third-Party Program staff over the age of 18 staying in University housing with Minors.
 Third-Party Program organizers are expected to conduct background checks and will be asked to attest to this in their agreements with the University.
 Background checks may not be required for individuals whose only contact with Minors is in the context of an occasional event that is conducted entirely in public, or in other circumstances where it is unreasonable to require a background check, as determined by the Office of Risk Management and Insurance.

 Reference checks: In addition to the criminal background checks, Program Directors are expected to check the references given by an employee or volunteer prior to their starting work in the Program.